thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 }
 ```

-Of course there are many ways of configuring a `TemplateEngine` object, but for
+There are many ways of configuring a `TemplateEngine` object, but for now these
-now these few lines of code will teach us enough about the steps needed.
+few lines of code will teach us enough about the steps needed.

 ### The Template Resolver